1Macchiato/Virtue/docs/README.md

 <div id="network" class="wp">
   <span class="wp-heading">Network<span/>
   <p>
     A network that works for you!
-Ensuring your information is always protected, your privacy and security come first and providing you with the best, most seamless user experience possible.
+Ensuring your information is<br/>
+always protected, your privacy and security come first and<br/>
+providing you with the best, most seamless user experience possible.
   <p/>
 <div/>